 - The FDA approval of OXLUMO in November 2020 was based on the positive results from the ILLUMINATE-A and ILLUMINATE-B studies.
 In October 2022, the FDA approved a supplemental New Drug Application (sNDA) for OXLUMO, and the indication was expanded based on ILLUMINATE-C 6-month data.
-The sNDA approval also included the addition of open-label extension data from ILLUMINATE-A and ILLUMINATE-B.1 - ILLUMINATE-A is a randomized, double-blind, placebo-controlled multinational Phase 3 study (N=39) to evaluate the safety and efficacy of OXLUMO with a 6-month primary analysis period and an extended 54-month dosing period.4 - > The study enrolled 39 patients with PH1, ages six and above, with relatively preserved kidney function (an estimated glomerular filtration rate $[eGFR] \ge 30 \text{ mL/min/1.73m}^2$), at 16 study sites, in eight countries around the world.4 - " OXLUMO achieved the ILLUMINATE-A primary endpoint of percent reduction from baseline, relative to placebo, in 24-hour urinary oxalate excretion averaged across months 3 to 6 and corrected for body surface area. - " Specifically, treatment with OXLUMO resulted in a 65% least-squares (LS) mean reduction in urinary oxalate relative to baseline versus 12% reduction reported in response to placebo, resulting in a between-group LS mean difference of 53% relative to placebo (p=1.7x10-14) at 6 months.5 Reduced urinary oxalate levels were sustained through 54 to 60 months.11 - At Month 6, all tested secondary endpoints were met, including the proportion of patients treated with OXLUMO achieving at or below the upper limit of normal (13/25 patients or 52%; p=0.001) and at or below 1.5x upper limit of normal+ (21/25 patients or 84%; p=8.3 x 10-7) levels of urinary oxalate, compared to none (0/13) of the patients receiving placebo.5
+The sNDA approval also included the addition of open-label extension data from ILLUMINATE-A and ILLUMINATE-B.1 - ILLUMINATE-A is a randomized, double-blind, placebo-controlled multinational Phase 3 study (N=39) with a 6-month primary analysis period and an extended 54-month dosing period.4 - The study enrolled 39 patients with PH1, ages six and above, with relatively preserved kidney function (an estimated glomerular filtration rate [eGFR] ≥ 30 mL/min/1.73m2), at 17 study sites, in eight countries around the world. - " OXLUMO achieved the ILLUMINATE-A primary endpoint of percent reduction from baseline, relative to placebo, in 24-hour urinary oxalate excretion averaged across months 3 to 6 and corrected for body surface area. - " Specifically, treatment with OXLUMO resulted in a 65% least-squares (LS) mean reduction in urinary oxalate relative to baseline versus 12% reduction reported in response to placebo, resulting in a between-group LS mean difference of 53% relative to placebo (p=1.7x10-14).5 These reduced oxalate levels were maintained through month 24.1 - At Month 6, all tested secondary endpoints were met, including the proportion of patients treated with OXLUMO achieving at or below the upper limit of normal (13/25 patients or 52%; p=0.001) and at or below 1.5x upper limit of normal+ (21/25 patients or 84%; p=8.3 x 10-7) levels of urinary oxalate, compared to none (0/13) of the patients receiving placebo.5